myandrienko/nextpage/README.md

 ## Configuration

-The `open` script is opens a prepared project.
+The `open` script opens a prepared project.
 In this script, you probably want to launch your favorite editor or IDE.
 You may also want to execute additional commands, like launching a dev server:

+**.nextpage/open:**

 ```sh
 #!/usr/bin/env bash